ledm/bgc-val-public/README.md

 * Remove negative values.
 * Remove zero values
 * Remove data outside a certain depth range.
-* Remove data outside a latituge or longitude range.
+* Remove data outside a latitude or longitude range.

 The function produces a mask to hides all points that are not in the requested region.